 Yes.
 As long as the purpose of re-entry into Hong Kong remains unchanged (that is, to study at HKUST), your student visa will remain valid.
 This means students do not need to re-apply for a student visa after traveling outside Hong Kong.
 It is important to note that a Hong Kong student visa does not entitle you to enter Mainland.
 To enter Mainland China, you must apply for the appropriate visitor visa, which is NOT issued by the Hong Kong Immigration Department.
-Please refer to the GSPO’s homepage for more details on applying for a visitor’s visa to Mainland China.
+Please refer to the OGL’s homepage for more details on applying for a visitor’s visa to Mainland China.
 If you are planning to travel to other countries, you may need to apply for a tourist visa, either in your home country or in Hong Kong.
 Therefore, you are strongly advised to check with the consulates concerned in your home country/Hong Kong before your departure for Hong Kong.

 Students are advised to arrive one or two days before the orientation sessions, which are usually scheduled two to three days before the start of each term.
 The orientation sessions are held for all incoming exchange students to familiarize them with the University and help them get to know other exchange students in the School.
 Dates of the orientation sessions are usually provided in the admission package.